FinAstra-Technologies/privacy-policy/Hair Hub.md

 4. Third-Party Services:

-The "Girls Hair Style" app may contain links to third-party websites or services for informational or tutorial purposes.
-Please be aware that these third-party sites have their own privacy policies, and we are not responsible for their practices.
+The "Girls Hair Style" app does not contain links to third-party websites or services for informational or tutorial purposes.
+We upload our own videos and display in app.

 5. Children's Privacy: